Ministry, Church, and Society course resources

 Are Christ-followers on a cruise ship or a battleship?

 "Cruise ship versus battleship: Most of us go to church expecting it to be a cruise ship.
 'Provide me with this program and that program.
 Cater to my every want and need.'
-But Christianity isn't suppose to look like that.
+But Christianity isn't supposed to look like that.
 It is supposed to be a battleship fighting the powers of darkness, and that often isn't pretty.
 It really messy loving our neighbor and having compassion on the forgotten ones of this world." -- Sarah Dupray

 "Christ loved the church and gave Himself up for her to make her holy." -- Ephesians 5:25-26